 Give the transform, the inverse can be found from:

 While we can use the above equations to find the Laplace transform (or it's inverse) for a given function, in practice the use of table is more common.
-The following table lists the more common transforms and their inverse along with some useful operations:
+The following table lists the more common transforms and their inverse:

 In finding the inverse transforms, it is helpful if the equation to be solved is expressed as a sum of fractions.
 Partial fractions are a way to achieve this and the process is called resolving partial fractions.